Post job

 Java5.05%

-Technical sales representatives spend an average of 1-3 months on post-employment, on-the-job training.
-During this time, new technical sales representatives learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as a technical sales representative based on U.S. Bureau of Labor Statistics data and data from real technical sales representative resumes.
+Accountants spend an average of 1-3 months on post-employment, on-the-job training.
+New technical sales representatives learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as a technical sales representative based on U.S. Bureau of Labor Statistics data and data from real technical sales representative resumes.

-Certifications can show employers you have a baseline of knowledge expected for this position.
-They can also make you a more competitive candidate.
-Even if employers don't require a certification, having one may help you stand out in an application.
-Plus, the process of getting a certification can teach you new skills that you can bring to your work.
-We determined the most common certifications for technical sales representatives.
-The most common certification is Certified Sales Professional (CSP), but Certified Pharmacy Technician (CPhT) is also frequently seen in technical sales representatives resumes.
+Technical sales representative certifications can show employers you have a baseline of knowledge expected for the position.
+Certifications can also make you a more competitive candidate.
+Even if employers don't require a specific technical sales representative certification, having one may help you stand out relative to other applicants.

 More About Certifications